BC Juventus: 2024–2025 season

 Matulis left the position as the team's sporting director during the off-season, having chosen to renew his playing career in the National Basketball League.
 Assistant coach Vytautas Buzas took over as the new sporting director, as well as replacing Kostić as the team's new head coach.
 Juventus also rebuilt the team, as Smith, Penava, Vraneš, Starks, Valinskas, Šaulys, all key players and team leaders, departed Juventus.
 Juventus signed former Lietkabelis leader Gediminas Orelik, as well as long time Žalgiris player Karolis Lukošiūnas, Laurynas Beliauskas, Justinas Ramanauskas, Joe Chealey, Dominic Green, former Šiauliai leader L.J.
 Thorpe, Ian Miller and Puerto Rico national team center Arnaldo Toro were signed to contracts, while Beniušis, Skučas and Sederevičius remained with Juventus, with experts calling the new Juventus team as the strongest in club history.
 In the 2024-25 Basketball Champions League qualification, Juventus beat KK Spartak Subotica 87:84 in the first round, but were defeated by Italian side Dinamo Sassari, who won the game 77:73, to eliminate Juventus from the competition.
 In the LKL, Juventus started the season with a 3-5 record, a massive disappointment for the team.
-Juventus was also suprisingly eliminated in the King Mindaugas Cup group stage, unable to reach the playoffs for the first time in competition's history.
+Juventus was also surprisingly eliminated in the King Mindaugas Cup group stage, unable to reach the playoffs for the first time in competition's history.
 Many changes were made as Juventus released Miller and Chealey from contracts, Orelik departed from Juventus to play in the EuroCup Basketball competition, and Kęstutis Kemzūra, former Lithuanian national team long time coach, replacing Buzas as the new head coach for Juventus – with Buzas returning to his old position as assistant coach.
 While under Kemzūra, the play started to improve – while Juventus still at times struggled, in particular a 61 point home loss to Žalgiris Kaunas in the final game of 2024, Juventus also had win streaks, and also had wins over rivals and EuroCup playoff contenders 7-Bet Lietkabelis and Wolves-Twinsbet.
 Green and Beliauskas became the new team leaders, with strong games from late additions point guard Tookie Brown and center Sukhmail Mathon (replacement for the released Toro).
 Juventus also underwent much roster changes, with many players also underperforming (in particular Lukošiūnas), as well as changes in management – with Rolandas Jarutis, former Rytas director, taking over as the new director for Juventus.
 Under coach Kemzūra, Juventus finished the regular season in 6th place – while a much better result than what Juventus was showing before Kemzūra's hiring, but still disappointing given the big hype pre-season.
-In the LKL playoffs, Juventus faced Lietkabelis once again – while competitive games, Lietkabelis beat Juventus in Panevėžys, 83:77, and in Utena, 93:90, to again eliminate Juventus from the LKL playoffs with a 2:0 series win, ending a rather lackluster season for Juventus.
+In the 2025 LKL Playoffs, Juventus faced Lietkabelis once again – while competitive games, Lietkabelis beat Juventus in Panevėžys, 83:77, and in Utena, 93:90, to again eliminate Juventus from the LKL Playoffs with a 2:0 series win, ending a rather lackluster season for Juventus.